kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 3. The complete set of scenarios (typically 5-10) captures the key uncertainties while remaining computationally tractable

 **Multi-Scenario Optimization:**
-1. The system formulates a comprehensive optimization problem that incorporates all scenarios simultaneously
+1. The system formulates an optimization problem that incorporates all scenarios simultaneously
 2. Decision variables are categorized as first-stage (must be identical across all scenarios) and second-stage (can vary by scenario) to reflect real-world decision making constraints
 3. The objective function becomes a weighted sum of scenario-specific objectives, with weights reflecting scenario probabilities
 4. Linking constraints ensure coherence between common variables and scenario-specific variables
-5. The optimization is solved using advanced mathematical programming techniques with extended time limits to accommodate the increased problem complexity
+5. The optimization is solved using mathematical programming techniques with extended time limits to accommodate the increased problem complexity
 6. Solution extraction processes identify robust schedules that perform well across all considered futures

 This multi-scenario approach produces schedules that minimize expected costs while hedging against unfavorable outcomes, similar to how a diversified investment portfolio manages financial risks.
 The resulting schedules demonstrate robustness by maintaining good performance even when actual conditions deviate significantly from predictions.

 > **Scope note:** In the current project we apply this robust scenario framework primarily to the **electric-vehicle (EV) charger**, the highest-energy, time-critical load.
-Other flexible devices are still optimised under single-scenario behaviour, as users can more readily adjust their operation times.
+Other flexible devices are still optimized under single-scenario behavior, as users can more readily adjust their operation times.

 #### Handling PV Forecast Uncertainty

 Solar energy generation presents particularly challenging forecasting problems due to its strong dependence on weather conditions and atmospheric factors.
 Our system addresses these challenges through :

-1. **Error Characterization**: The system continuously analyzes the differences between predicted and actual PV generation, building sophisticated error distribution models.
+1. **Error Characterization**: The system continuously analyzes the differences between predicted and actual PV generation, building error distribution models.
 These models capture not just the magnitude of errors but their statistical properties and correlations with factors like cloud cover variability, time of day, and season.

 2. **Non-Parametric Scenario Generation**: Instead of assuming that forecast errors follow standard statistical distributions (like normal distributions), our system employs kernel density estimation techniques to model the actual empirical error patterns.
 This approach captures the complex, often non-normal error distributions typically seen in PV forecasting, such as skewed distributions with long tails that represent rare but significant prediction failures.